nimiq/woocommerce-gateway-nimiq/README.md

 # WooCommerce Nimiq Payment Gateway

-This is a plugin for Wordpress WooCommerce, to handle payments in the Nimiq (NIM) cryptocurrency.
+This is a plugin for Wordpress WooCommerce to handle payments in the Nimiq (NIM) cryptocurrency.

 After an order is submitted via the Nimiq payment method, the order is placed "on-hold".
 Transactions need to be validated manually with a *Validate Transactions* bulk action from the *Orders* admin page.